4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

-# OpenMLDB Build-In Function Develop Guide
+# OpenMLDB Built-In Function Development Guide

 ## 1. Background

-OpenMLDB contains hundreds of build-in functions helping data scientists to extract features and analyze data.
-For example, now we have aggregation functions like `SUM`, `AVG`, `MAX`, `MIN`, `COUNT`, etc, to aggregate data over a table or a specific window.
+OpenMLDB contains hundreds of built-in functions that help data scientists extract features and analyze data.
+For instance, we now have aggregation functions like `SUM`, `AVG`, `MAX`, `MIN`, `COUNT`, etc, to aggregate data over a table or a specific window.
 In addition to that, we also have scalar functions like `ABS`, `SIN`, `COS`, `DATE`, `YEAR`, etc, to extract features based on one-row data.

-OpenMLDB classifies functions as aggregate, scalar, depending on the input data values and result values.
+OpenMLDB classifies functions as aggregate or scalar depending on the input data values and result values.

 - An *aggregate function* receives **a set of** values for each argument (such as the values of a column) and returns a single-value result for the set of input values.